TMJ Treatment Valley Park, MO

 • Chronic Grinding or Clenching: Bruxism, the habit of grinding or clenching teeth (often linked to stress or sleep), puts strain on the jaw joint and may lead to TMD.

 At Axes Physical Therapy, our approach to TMD treatment in Valley Park, MO considers these underlying factors, allowing us to create customized treatment plans that target the root causes of pain.
-With a focus on your unique TMD triggers, we aim to bring you enduring relief and improve your quality of life.
+Through targeted, customized care, we work to provide lasting relief and restore comfort to your daily life.

 Diagnosing TMD and TMJ Disorders

-The first step in achieving relief from Temporomandibular Joint Dysfunction (TMD) and TMJ disorders is an accurate diagnosis.
-We understand that every Valley Park, MO patient’s experience with TMD is unique, so our diagnostic approach is designed to identify the specific causes and characteristics of each person’s jaw pain.
+An accurate diagnosis is the first step toward finding relief from Temporomandibular Joint Dysfunction (TMD) and TMJ disorders.
+Because each Valley Park, MO patient’s TMD situation is distinct, our diagnostic process is crafted to uncover the specific causes of your jaw discomfort.

-During your initial TMD consultation in Valley Park, MO, a skilled Valley Park, MO physical therapist will assess your symptoms and examine the jaw joint’s movement and functionality.
+In your initial TMD consultation in Valley Park, MO, a qualified Valley Park, MO physical therapist will review your symptoms and check the movement and function of the jaw joint.
 The assessment may involve an evaluation of:

 How Axes Approaches TMJ Treatment in Valley Park, MO